ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 What this means is that we want to group hubs with similar indicators for how they are performing based on scheduled activities across time.

 We believe that a HMM is both better suited to the categorical data and also easier to implement than a Time Series Regression.
-When clustering is performed using categorical variables, these clusters are incredibly hard to transfer into a time series.We hope that applying a HMM will solve this problem.
+When clustering is performed using categorical variables, these clusters are incredibly hard to transfer into a time series.
+We hope that applying a HMM will solve this problem.
 We take inspiration from Ghassempour et al (2014) who perform a time series cluster of medical data using the HMM.

 This approach can be thought of as using machine learning to classify a time series to observe how similar hubs are tracking.